thosgood/this-weeks-finds/markdown/51-100/week059.md

 where h is the quaternion (-√5 + i + j + k)/2.
 Since we can think of an icosian as a vector in R^8^, we can think of L as a subset of R^24^.
-It is a lattice, and in fact, it\'s the Leech lattice!
-I have a bit more to say about the Leech lattice in \"[week20](week20.html)\'\', but the real place to go for information on this beast is Conway and Sloane\'s book.
+It is a lattice, and in fact, it's the Leech lattice!
+I have a bit more to say about the Leech lattice in "[week20](week20.html)'', but the real place to go for information on this beast is Conway and Sloane's book.
-It turns out to be related to all sorts of other \"exceptional\'\' algebraic structures.
+It turns out to be related to all sorts of other "exceptional'' algebraic structures.
 People have found uses for many of these in string theory, so if string theory is right, maybe they are important in physics.
 Personally, I want to understand them more deeply as pure